How to Make Your Spring Move in NYC Stress-Free

 While you probably won’t have to worry about snow, spring weather is unpredictable in NYC.
 A sunny day might turn into a rainy slog.
 While you can’t accurately predict the weather a month beforehand, you should take a look a few days before your actual moving date.
 If it looks like you’ll be getting rain, make sure to prepare accordingly.
 This might even mean repacking some of your more valuable items to be more weather-resistant.
 After all, you really don’t want to have your expensive electronics or paintings/pictures water damaged, right?

-Consider rent plastic bins from whatever moving company you end up hiring if you do see heavy rain in the forecast.
-These bins are both dust and weather-proof so you can store your expensive electronics without worrying about them getting wet.
+Consider renting plastic bins from whatever moving company you end up hiring if you do see heavy rain in the forecast.
+These bins are both dust and weather-proof, so you can store your expensive electronics without worrying about them getting wet.

 Disassemble Your Furniture